HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 ### Requirements for Digital Identifiers

 - Identifier **SHALL** be capable of a validation process.
-(To do: add details about the meaning of this.
-For example, if user profile data may be used validate the identity of an authenticated user)
+Acceptable validation methods include 1) the user authenticates themselves at a level of authentication assurance commensurate with that of the credential itself (AAL2 for any identity assurance level greater than IAL1; To do: include additional validation methods such as: 2) the profile photo associated with the account is consistent with this IG and is a visual match to the individual or to a government-issued photo ID saved in their record).

 - A documented identity proofing process at a minimum **SHALL** establish that a unique individual is represented by each Identifier and includes a declaration of identity assertion (such that it is fraudulent to claim a false identity).
-To do: clarify language regarding Digital Identifier being 1:1 with unique person on assigner's system; how to handle name changes in this case.
+To do: clarify language regarding Digital Identifier being 1:1 with unique person on assigner's system; how to handle name changes in this case; include an example documented process in Guidance tab?

 - Identifier **SHALL** be unique for all time within the assigner’s system.
+A new Identifier cannot be generated for the same individual, as that would lead to mismatches on patient identity and potential patient safety issues.

-- Identifier **SHALL NOT** be reassigned to a different individual and patient onboarding process requires that patient assert that any attributes they provide uniquely represent them. (*To do: more speific details about what this means for certain types of attributes such as phone number, address, email.*)
+- Identifier **SHALL NOT** ever be reassigned to a different individual except in the case of name changes.
+The associated patient onboarding process **SHALL** require the patient to assert that any attributes they provide uniquely represent them. (*To do: more speific details about what this means for certain types of attributes such as phone number, address, email.*)

 - Identifier **SHOULD** be 'FHIR-ready'.
 The identifier can be associated with an OpenID Connect credential that is capable of OAuth 2.0 authentication via UDAP Tiered OAuth; assigners which manage patient health records **SHALL** recognize such an Identifiers when associated with a patient in their system as a Patient.identifier resource element and respond to queries that use this Identifier as a search parameter or in a match request.